-- None no control lines are toggled or asserted. - DTR the DTR line is asserted continuously after the communications port is opened.

-- RTS specifies that the RTS line will be high if bytes are available for transmission.
-After all buffered bytes are sent; the RTS line will be low.
-This is normally used with RS232/RS485 converter hardware. - RTS,DTR combination of DTR and RTS as described above. - RTS Always the RTS line is asserted continuously after the communications port is opened.
+- None no control lines are toggled or asserted. - DTR the DTR line is asserted continuously after the communications port is opened. - RTS specifies that the RTS line will be high if bytes are available for transmission.
+After all buffered bytes are sent, the RTS line will be low.
+Use this setting with RS232/RS485 converter hardware. - RTS, DTR combination of DTR and RTS as described above. - RTS Always the RTS line is asserted continuously after the communications port is opened. - RTS Manual the RTS line is asserted based upon the timing parameters entered for manual RTS parameter.

 When an RS232/RS485 converter is placed between the DAServer and device, the type of flow control required depends upon the converter.
-Consult the converter documentation to determine the flow control requirements.
+See the converter documentation to determine the flow control requirements.

-If you use a converter manufacturer's communication cable, you may need to choose a flow control setting of RTS, or RTS always.
+If you use a converter manufacturer's communication cable, you may need to select a flow control setting of RTS, or RTS Always.